Foliage, festivals, and Thanksgiving: there are plenty of reasons to plan a vacation to one of the best places to visit in November in the USA!

 Recommended by Erin of Go Hike Virginia

 There’s no question that Richmond is a fantastic fall travel destination in the USA.

 This vibrant capital city wows with a dynamic public art scene, diverse dining options, a rich history, and loads of outdoor adventures, like hiking and kayaking.

-A brand-new food hall opens up this fall in Richmond’s Manchester neighborhood.
-The Hatch Local Food Hall has seven food concepts, two bars, a market, and live music.
+A brand-new food hall in Richmond’s Manchester neighborhood, The Hatch Local Food Hall, is well worth adding to your itinerary, boasting seven food concepts, two bars, a market, and live music.

 Keep the fun outside on Richmond’s urban trails.
 A favorite hike guides visitors along Texas Beach in James River Park.

-A short two hours from Washington, DC, simply motor south along I-95 all the way to Richmond.
+Located a short two hours from Washington, DC, simply drive south along I-95 all the way to Richmond.

 Arrive ready to eat since there are loads of delicious restaurants, like Mama J’s Kitchen for James Beard-nominated soul food.
 For breakfast, 521 Biscuits & Waffles is divine.

 - The Commonwealth is a real treat of a place to stay, directly across from the Virginia State Capitol and decorated with art and furniture from Richmond artists.

 - This Cozy Chic Retreat is a private apartment close to the museums and many historic sites.
 It is also within walking distance to great bars and restaurants, comfortable to drop to your huge comfortable bed after a long day!